 Safety Pin Brooch

+This safety pin brooch is elegant and slightly edgy for your young fashionista.
 Safety pins are in—as jewelry, that is!
-Your child can make this very simple, yet adorable brooch in only one evening.
+Your child can make this very simple, yet adorable safety pin brooch in only one evening.
 Help to develop your child's eye for design as she works to balance color, size, and shape.
 Heart charms make this an adorable Valentine's Day accessory, and you can offset the sweetness factor with a black and red color palette.
+Make a safety pin brooch with your child for an excellent Valentine's Day accessory or gift.

 What You Need: